pshjt/dmm/README.md

 The project requires `cmake >=3.19` and is meant to be built with the Windows 10 SDK.

-The following steps build DMM as a 32-bit application using Visual Studio 2019
+The following steps build DMM as a 32-bit application using Visual Studio 2019:
 1) While in the root folder, execute\
    `cmake -G "Visual Studio 16 2019" -B "Build" -A Win32`\
    to generate the solution file in the folder `Build`.
 2) To build immediately from command line, execute\
    `cmake --build Build --config Release --target "dmm"`.\
-   Alternatively open the generated solution and build the `dmm` project from the IDE.
+   Alternatively, open the generated solution and build the `dmm` project from the IDE.

 ### (Optional) Get wxFormBuilder
 1) Get and install [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder/releases/tag/v3.10.1).